A complete guide to cancellation fees, refund timelines, and your rights as a passenger across all major Indian airlines

 AIX Connect Refund Policy

-AIX Connect, previously AirAsia India, follows industry standards with refundable and non-refundable fares.
-Non-refundable tickets allow tax refunds only, while refundable fares may incur cancellation fees.
-Check fare rules at booking.
+AIX Connect, previously operating as AirAsia India, follows standard industry practice with refundable and non-refundable fare tiers.
+Non-refundable tickets permit tax refunds only, while refundable fares may incur a cancellation fee that is deducted from the returned amount.
+Always review the fare rules displayed at the time of booking before confirming your purchase.

 Air India Express Refund Policy